sistia01/Giotto-Sphinx-Website/source/giottoworkflowanalyses.rst

 .. _install_a_giotto_environment:

 *********************************************
-0. Install a Giotto Environment (*Optional*)
+0. *Optional:* Install a Giotto Environment
 *********************************************

 To perform all potential steps and analysis in the Giotto spatial toolbox the user needs to have a number of python modules installed.
-To make this process as flexible and easy as possible **two different strategies can be used.** See the `Part 2.2 Giotto-Specific Python Packages <part2_python_giotto_requirements>`_ for more detailed information on installing Giotto and all of the required modules needed to use Giotto succesffully.
+To make this process as flexible and easy as possible **two different strategies can be used.** See the :ref:`Part 2.2 Giotto-Specific Python Packages <part2_python_giotto_requirements>` for more detailed information on installing Giotto and all of the required modules needed to use Giotto succesffully.

 The user can **install all the necessary modules** themself and then proivide the path to their python or environment (e.g. Conda) as an instruction.